centurion-project/module-highlight/README.en.markdown

 * title: The title of the highlight item
 * description: a short paragraph about the highlight item
-* url: A link to the highlighted content
+* link: A link to the highlighted content
 * cover: an image to go with the highlighted content

 This module provides an Interface and a default mapper that read which fields to read from in a given order.